dianadiazc/customer-wa/content/work2/task-4.md

 <img src="../images/ip9.png" alt="drawing" width="800"/>

-10. Just to make sure that your EC2 instances are correctly configured for Systems Manager, go to *Inventory* in the right panel.
+10. To ensure that your EC2 instances are correctly configured for Systems Manager, go to Inventory in the left panel.

 <img src="../images/ip10.png" alt="drawing" width="800"/>

 11. Scroll down to the bottom page.
-On *Corresponding managed instances*, you will see your EC2 instances.
+On *Corresponding managed instances*, you will see your Amazon EC2 instances.
 Now you can use Systems Manager to automate operational tasks on your EC2 instances.

 {{% notice info %}}
-NOTE: After the modification of their instance profiles, it may take up to **5 minutes** for the instances to appear into the managed instances inventory .
+NOTE: After modifying the instance profiles, it may take up to 5 minutes for the instances to appear in the managed instances inventory.
 {{% /notice %}}

 <img src="../images/ip11.png" alt="drawing" width="800"/>

 {{% notice warning %}}
-If after 5 min you are not able to see the EC2 instances in the inventory, please **reboot** your EC2 instances.
+If after 5 minutes you are still unable to see the EC2 instances in the inventory, please reboot your EC2 instances.
 {{% /notice %}}